rnickles/audience1st_wiki/Home.md

 `TENANT=my-tenant-name bundle
 exec rake staging:initialize`.
 This creates a bunch of fake users, shows, etc., courtesy of the `faker` gem.

+# Running tests in CI

+Since the tests also rely on the value of the application secrets, you need to set those values in the repo's environment variable settings in Travis CI.
+See the Testing page in this wiki for how to do that.

 # Deploying to production or staging